 Pipi Beach is about 15 minutes into the walk.

-From Ngawhakawhiti Bay the track leaves the coastline to heads up to the 347m Nydia Saddle, a steady climb through pleasant bush, but unfortunately viewpoints (even at the saddle) were extremely rare and obstructed.
+From Ngawhakawhiti Bay the track leaves the coastline to heads up to the 347m Nydia Saddle, a steady climb through pleasant bush, but unfortunately viewpoints (even at the saddle) were rare and obstructed.

 After stopping for lunch, without the hoped for view, I returned back the way I came, enjoying the water views once back down the hill.